+A plate decorated with sgraffito may have been a prized possession of French Huguenot Andreas Souplis, who owned a portion of the land in the late 17th and early 18th centuries.
 When Fry mentions the “Swedes,” he is referring to a group of seventeenth-century colonists from Sweden, Finland, Germany, and elsewhere who collectively formed a short-lived colony called New Sweden (1638–1655).
 The Bartram’s Garden site lies on the northern edge of the colonial land, and from that group came the land’s next occupant: Andreas Souplis, a peripatetic Frenchman who settled down to farm and live there.
 Souplis, born in Alsace, was a Huguenot, one of a large group of French Protestants who were persecuted for their religious beliefs and driven from France in the seventeenth and eighteenth centuries.
 Souplis moved to northern Germany and then sailed to the nascent Pennsylvania colony, where he helped settle Germantown and even became the town sheriff.
 In his very old age, he moved with his family to Aronaneck.
 The excavations at the site revealed the finery that Souplis brought with him.
 “We found ceramics, Staffordshire pottery, smoking pipes, a German Rhine Valley tankard top, a brass furniture pull,” says Harris.
 “High-quality stuff.”
 All the pieces date to between 1680 and 1720, which coincides with the time that Souplis lived there.
 “The coolest find was a redware piece, about 45 percent complete, in hand-executed sgraffito,” says Harris.
 “The only thing similar that I know of was found at Jamestown.”
 Sgraffito, a technique also used in illuminated manuscripts, involves layering one color over another and then scratching through the upper layer to create a decorative pattern.
 “It was clear that this was not a common dish, but more likely a cared-for and important possession,” Harris adds.

 “Presumably there is more here,” says Fry.
 For example, any buildings constructed during Souplis’ tenure have not yet been located, and may lie underneath later structures.
 It would have been common to place new buildings on the sites, even on the exact footprints, of older ones.
 There were a few nineteenth-century structures on the property, and debris from them might conceal more Souplis material.
 Some of what we know of Souplis comes from the deed that transferred ownership of his land from his heirs to John Bartram, the man who gave the site both its name and its place in the history of American botany.
 Bartram’s explorations led him from Lake Ontario to Florida.
 He wrote books, sold specimens abroad, was chummy with Benjamin Franklin, was named King’s Botanist for North America by George III, and is still known as the father of American botany.
 His son William carried on this tradition, as did William’s niece Ann Bartram Carr and her husband Robert.
 All three generations tended and sold plants on the family property until 1850.